webrecorder/browsertrix-crawler/docs/docs/index.md

 - Extensible Puppeteer driver script for customizing behavior per crawl or page.
 - Ability to create and reuse browser profiles interactively or via automated user/password login using an embedded browser.
 - Multi-platform support — prebuilt Docker images available for Intel/AMD and Apple Silicon (M1/M2) CPUs.
+- Quality Assurance (QA) crawling — analyze the replay of existing crawls (via WACZ) and produce stats comparing what the browser encountered on a website during crawling against the replay of the crawl WACZ.

 ## Documentation